nealcrook/nascom/sdcard/NAScas/README.md

 See also:

-* nascom/host_programs/ which contains associated Z80 code for the NASCOM.
+* nascom/sdcard/host_programs/ -- associated Z80 code for the NASCOM and other support software
-* nascom/sdcard/nascom_sdcard/docs which contains a full manual, schematics and other documentation
+* nascom/sdcard/doc/ -- full manual, schematics and other documentation
+* nascom/sdcard/photos/ -- photos of the hardware and of the software in action

 ## CAS format